nevermined-io/defi-marketplace/README.md

 - **client**: Nextjs app setup with [Nevermined SDK JS](https://github.com/nevermined-io/sdk-js).
 Web app with the markeplace frontend.
 - **server**: Node.js app, using [Express](https://expressjs.com).
 Used to create bundles on user purchase.

-To run these services first it's needed to install the dependencies in each folder with
+To run these services, first install the dependencies:

 ```bash
 npm install
 ```

-Then to run the client in development mode should run
+In development mode, run:
 ```bash
 npm run dev
 ```

-And for the server
+And for the server:
 ```bash
 npm run start-watch
 ```